onflow/flow/flips/20210824-fcl-tx-payer-service.md

 the authorizers.

 For a user to pay their transaction fees themselves, that user would have to have FLOW in their account.
-This means that should a first time Flow user attempt to engague with an application that does not employ a Transaction Payer Service, they would first need to acquire FLOW before engaguing with that application.
-This is an undesireable user experience, as it significantly raises the friction required of first time Flow users to engague with these applications.
+This can lead to a situation where a first-time Flow user attempts to engage with an application that does not employ a Transaction Payer Service, and they would first need to acquire FLOW before engaging with that application.
+This is an undesireable user experience, as it significantly raises the friction required of first time Flow users to engauge with these applications.
 Many users who are unfamiliar with blockchain applications will not understand or sympathize with this requirement.
 Thus it is crucial that applications who wish to provide a low friction experience for their users to pay transaction fees on their behalf.